giellalt/lang-eng/eng.md

-Noun inflection
-The English language nouns inflect in cases.

-Proper noun inflection
-The English language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Nouns
+Nouns in the English language are things.

+Numerals
+Numerals in the English language are numbers.

+Verbs
+Verbs in the English language are actions.

+Prefixes
+Prefixes in the English language are bound to beginning of other words.

+Adjectives
-The English language adjectives compare.
+Adjectives in the English language describe things.

-Verb inflection
-The English language verbs inflect in persons.
+From Apertium

+Pronouns
+Pronouns in the English language are references to things.

 =================================== !